-Effective Storage Capacity (Bachu and Shaw, 2005), called previously Realistic Capacity (CSLF, 2005) represents a subset of the theoretical capacity and is obtained by applying a range of technical (geological and engineering) cut-off limits to a storage capacity assessment.
+Effective Storage Capacity (Bachu and Shaw, 2005), called previously Realistic Capacity (CSLF, 2005) represents a subset of the theoretical capacity and is obtained by applying a range of technical (geological and engineering) cut-off limits to a storage capacity assessment, including consideration of that part of theoretical storage capacity that can be physically accessed.
 This estimate usually changes with the acquisition of new data and/or knowledge.

-Practical (or Viable) Storage Capacity is that subset of the effective capacity that is obtained by considering technical, legal and regulatory, infrastructure and general economic barriers to $CO_2$ geological storage.
+Practical (or Viable) Storage Capacity is that subset of the effective capacity that is obtained by considering technical, legal and regulatory, infrastructure and general economic barriers to CO2 geological storage.
 As such, it is prone to rapid changes as technology, policy, regulations and/or economics change.
 The Practical Storage Capacity corresponds to the reserves used in the energy and mining industries.